 - Give them something to look back on once summer is over

-Unlike structured schoolwork, summer journaling is completely their own, giving kids a sense of ownership and freedom they don’t always get during term time.
+Summer journaling is completely their own, which gives kids a sense of ownership they don’t always get during term time.

-You don’t need anything fancy to get started.
-Part of the fun is letting kids make it their own from the start.
+Getting started doesn’t require anything fancy.
+Part of the fun is letting kids make it their own from the beginning.

-- Use a plain notebook, sketchbook, or fold-up paper and staple it into a booklet
+- Use a plain notebook, sketchbook, or fold-up paper stapled into a booklet

-- Let kids decorate the cover with stickers, drawings, or things they love
+- Let them decorate the cover with stickers, drawings, or things they love

-- Keep a pencil case or basket nearby with markers, coloured pencils, scissors, glue, and maybe even a few magazine scraps
+- Keep a pencil case or small basket nearby with markers, coloured pencils, scissors, glue, and a few magazine scraps

-- Add a few printed prompts or idea pages to help them get started on days when inspiration is low
+- Add some printed prompts or idea pages for days when inspiration is low

-- Reassure them that they don’t have to journal every day — it’s just there when they want it
+- Make clear they don’t have to journal every day, it’s just there when they want it

-You might even create a “journaling corner” with cushions or a little box of supplies to make it feel like a treat, not a task.
+A small “journaling corner” with cushions or a dedicated box of supplies can help make it feel like a treat rather than a task.

 15 Summer Journal Ideas for Kids to Try